31. How to practice being an honest person

 God Blesses Those Who Are Honest

-You Should Accept God’s Observation in All You Do
+People Should Accept God’s Scrutiny in All They Do

 It Is Such a Joy to Be an Honest Person